 You cannot work on campus after you have completed your current program of study.
 If you would like to work after you have completed your program you should use F1 Optional Practical Training (OPT) or J1 Academic Training (AT).

 If you are working as a Resident Assistant (RA) you may be limited in the additional work that you can take on-campus.
 Please consult an ISS advisor before accepting additional on-campus work.

-* If you are moving between degree programs at Boise State University then you must have the I-20 for the new program to be able to continue working on campus.
+* If you are moving between degree programs at Boise State University then you must have the I-20 or DS-2019 for the new program to be able to continue working on campus.
 Also, if summer is your first semester in a program then you are limited to 20 hours of work per week.

 Please check with ISS if you have any questions about your eligibility to do on-campus work.